nicjansma/mediawiki-Extension-SpecialUserScore/README.md

 Version 2.0.1 2011-12-18 (Nic Jansma)

 * Following best practices for Special page extensions, all files are now placed in `extensions/SpecialUserScore/` (nothing needs to be added to `includes/specials/`)

+Version 2.1 2012-04-02 (Nic Jansma)

+* Added hook and to register page with $wgQueryPages and updated the query so it works cached in $wgMiserMode